*Updated August 2019

 1. Raw vegetable juicing – juice primarily vegetables, with only enough fruit added to make them palatable (or sweeten with stevia instead).
 Use a juice extractor (not a blender) so the fibre is removed.

 2. Raw (unpasteurized) cow or goat milk – from pasture-fed animals only (not barn-raised and grain-fed).
+Read more about the raw milk diet and experiment, my raw milk healing protocol, and safety concerns surrounding raw milk.

 3. Absorb Plus elemental shakes